| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 The data analyzed in Berendse et al. (2021) also contained the limed plots and contained, for the multivariate analyses, imputations of the few missing samples after 1966.

-identifier for a sample (the identifier details the fertilizer treatment and Block
+Plot identifier for a sample (the identifier details the fertilizer treatment and Block)

 Berendse, F., Geerts, R.H.E.M., Elberse, W.T., Bezemer, T.M., Goedhart, P.W., Xue, W., Noordijk, E., ter Braak, C.J.F. & Korevaar, H. (2021) A matter of time: Recovery of plant species diversity in wild plant communities at declining nitrogen deposition.
 Diversity and Distributions, 27, 1180-1193. https://doi.org/10.1111/ddi.13266